Last Updated: April 15, 2026

 • Send a small test amount first

-• Check the transaction on a block explorer
+• Verify on a block explorer

 Engage Beyond Trading

-Once you can custody safely, you can explore use-cases.
+Once you can custody safely, you can explore use cases.

 Track Records And Stay Secure

 Security and recordkeeping are part of the job.
+If you skip this, the confusion arrives later, usually at the worst time.

-Security checklist
+Security checklist:

-• Enable two-factor authentication
+• Enable two-factor authentication everywhere

-• Use a password manager and strong unique passwords
+• Use strong unique passwords

-• Review app approvals and permissions regularly
+• Review wallet approvals regularly

-Recordkeeping checklist
+Recordkeeping checklist:

 • Keep a simple log of deposits, purchases, and transfers